engswee/flashpipe/docs/azure-pipelines-upload.md

 ### 3. Add Maven POM for unit testing [Optional]
 If you intend to execute unit testing using Maven, add a Maven POM file (`pom.xml`) to the Git repository with the appropriate content.

-_FlashPipe_'s Maven repository comes loaded with the following libraries (and any dependencies), so you can gain advantage of faster execution time by running in offline mode `mvn test -o`.
+_FlashPipe_'s Maven repository comes loaded with the following libraries (and any dependencies), so you can gain advantage of faster execution time without downloading from Maven Central.
 - org.codehaus.groovy:groovy-all:2.4.21
 - org.spockframework:spock-core:1.3-groovy-2.4
 - org.apache.camel:camel-core:2.24.2